-1 3 How long do estates take to finalise?
+How long do estates take to finalise?

 The time it takes to finalise an estate depends on what must be done and how long it takes for each step to be completed.
 Often third parties such as banks and companies in which the estate has shares are required to supply information and this can take some time to receive.
-See what is probate and is it necessary?
+See what is probate and why do I need to apply for it?
 (Point 11).

 It is prudent for all of the estate's liabilities to be paid before the estate is finalised.
-See Is there tax to be paid?
-(Point 18).
+Seels there tax to be paid?
+(Point 13).

 The law in Victoria says that executors do not have to distribute the estate within 12 months of the death of the will maker.
 After 12 months, beneficiaries may be entitled to receive interest on the value of their gifts of up to 8% in certain circumstances.
-It is prudent for estates not to be distributed fully within six months from the time of probate - for further information, see the discussion under the heading can dependents claim more?
-(Point 14).
+It is prudent for estates not to be distributed fully within six months from the time of probate - for further information, see the discussion under the heading Can anyone claim more?
+(Point 17).

 Some Wills may require gifts to be held on 'trust' until a certain event occurs (ie until a minor beneficiary reaches a certain age).
-In many instances the executor will become the 'trustee' of that money and will have to look after it until the specified event.
+In many instances the executor will become the 'trustee' of that money and have to look after it until the specified event occurs.

-In other cases, a gift may be left in a trust for a person's benefit, rather than being left to them in their own right.
+In other cases, a Will gift may be left in a trust for a person's benefit, rather than being left to them in their own right.
 Protective Trusts and Special Disability Trusts are examples of such ongoing trusts.